 - NSP-BPLRs may not provide shelter from the elements.
 People sheltering at an NSP-BPLR are likely to experience extreme conditions such as heat, high winds, fire noise, and exposure to flying embers; and may experience breathing difficulties due to smoke and ash.

-- On Extreme and Code Red Fire Danger Rating days, the temperature is likely to be more than 35°C and the heat and sun will impact on those who shelter at an NSP-BPLR.
+- On Extreme and Catastrophic Fire Danger Rating days, the temperature is likely to be more than 35°C and the heat and sun will impact on those who shelter at an NSP-BPLR.

 - Visibility is likely to be extremely poor due to smoke.